OTL/roscpp14/README.md

 ## C++11

-If you can't use c++11 (Ubuntu14.04 default), you can write like below.
-(Repeating the type of message in lambda)
+If you can't use c++14 (Ubuntu14.04 default), you can write like below.
+(I don't like repeating the type of message in lambda, so I chose c++14 for generic lambda)

 ```c++
   auto sub = node.subscribe<std_msgs::String>("chatter", 10,